kangasjuhani/Portfolio/README.md

 * (Variable)

- Variable is a word or a number that can be changed and used easely
+ Variable is a word or a number that can be changed or used easely

 * (Unsupervised learning)